taptalk-io/taptalk-io.github.io/onetalk/channel/kataai-channel.md

 ### Response Body

-OneTalk expects response from Channel URL in JSON on successful request.
+OneTalk expects response from Kata URL in JSON on successful request.
 Additional details are required for some request payload types.

 | Field     | Type                                                | Description